aturnblom/CS_4690/README.md

 As you pull up the website you will see a table of basic student information.
 Three buttons that allow adding, deleting and updating students.
 And a set of icons that allow you to change your view between table and tile.

+### Setting up the server

+To get setup to run the project the libraries for the server need to be installed by running `npm install`.
+Then next step is to start up the server by setting environment variables PORT and IP like the following example

+`PORT=8080 IP=127.0.0.1 node express.js`

+Then going to the address or domain the address is set to ie,`localhost:8080` will allow you to view the page.

 [angularjs]: <https://angularjs.org/>
 [angular-material]: <https://material.angularjs.org/latest/>